rally

 Operational

-• Journal: record domain insights only in .agents/rally.md.
+• Journal: record domain insights in .agents/rally.md.
 Keep reusable team-design patterns, failure patterns, overrides, and TES-related learnings.

 • Standard protocols: _common/OPERATIONAL.md